Tunnel City, Wisconsin: Chicago and North Western tunnel

 The Milwaukee, Sparta, and Northwestern Railroad Company, a subsidiary of the Chicago and North Western Transportation Company, built the "Air Line" or "Adams Cutoff" towards Sparta, Wisconsin in 1910.
 This is when the third tunnel through the hill west of the town was constructed.
 It is just to the north of the Milwaukee Road tunnels, and parallel.
 This 1910 tunnel collapsed in March 1973.
 An extra heavy snow added to already saturated ground.
 The Chicago and North Western rerouted to the older Milwaukee tunnel.
 The CNW route, to Onalaska and Winona, is now mostly abandoned between Tunnel City and Medary.
 The Union Pacific Railroad, which purchased the CNW, has trackage rights from Tunnel City to Winona (Tower CK) on the parallel Canadian Pacific track.
 These rights date from the CNW tunnel collapse in 1973.

 Census information

 As of the 2010 census, its population is 106.
-Tunnel City has an area of 0.310 mi2, all of it land.
+Tunnel City has an area of 0.310 mi2, all land.